commoncrawl/web-languages/living/buginese.md

 - ISO-639-3 code: bug
 - https://en.wikipedia.org/wiki/ISO_639:bug
 - The Bugis language is primarily spoken by ~5 million people, mainly in South Sulawesi, Indonesia, with communities also present in Malaysia and Singapore.
-- This document was edited by a non-native speaker.
+- This document needs reviewing by a native speaker.
 -

 Scripts: